jotok/configuration-examples/README.md

     dob    8   41  43  d   0.3   0.7
     0.2 0.85

 As I stated above, the purpose of this repository is to see how I could replace this configuration file with one written in lua or scheme.
+See lua/params.lua and scm/params.scm for my solutions.